ShaynaCodes/ZombieMOD/README.md

   -Rocket Launcher = Airtronic
   -Hyperblaster= Horton Crossbow
   -Railgun = Browning snipe
--Change behavior of 5 Walkers
+4. Change behavior of 5 Walkers
   -All Monsters: walk, range 0(have to walk to you to attack), max attack(1 shots)
     -Berserk: Increase health and mass
     -Gunner:  Increase health and attack speed
     -Tank: even more tanky , bigger mass, attack boost
     -Gladiator: 1 hits you
     -Soldier: 1 hits
--An Objective
+5. An Objective
   - Kill the 10 monsters that spawn and dont get infected.